 Omron may be the most popular brand with patients, but Microlife would appear to be the most critically acclaimed name in consumer BP monitors.
-Its 3AC1-PC monitor tops The iHealth BP monitors (resource no longer available at blood-pressure-monitors.findthebest.com) are quite shamelessly marketed at the Apple generation, even going as far as to adopt that notorious lower-case "i" prefix.
-Again, these machines require an Apple device and app to function, and there is no Android support.
+Its 3AC1-PC monitor tops Find The Best's comparison chart of BP monitors (resource no longer available at blood-pressure-monitors.findthebest.com) with an unbeatable 100 out of 100 score, although closer inspection shows that the user rating is a lowly 1.7 out of 5.

 The readings from wrist BP monitors are usually higher and less accurate than those taken at the arm, due to the arteries being narrower and not so deep at the wrist.

 iHealth sent us two of their devices to review - as well as the standard upper arm-type BP monitor, we also received a smaller wrist-mounted device.